 A contact can also always be manually attributed to a campaign from the Contact Manager.
 To do this, simply navigate to "Contacts", select "Contact Manager", find the contact you'd like to attribute to your campaign, click the gray settings menu for that Contact (it looks like a gear), select "Change Campaign", and choose the campaign you'd like that contact to be attributed to.
 Then Save your changes.

 Finally, if you use automation to apply campaigns to contacts, you can choose to override any tracked campaign with that automation-driven attribution.
-Just check the "Override existing campaign, if one exists" checkbox while you're creating the workflow and apply it as usual.
+Just check the "Override existing campaign, if one exists" checkbox while you're creating the action group and apply it as usual.